 At the time of its launch the 7610 was one of the smallest and lightest dual-band GSM and 3G phones in the world.

 It can be seen in design terms as a more thoughtful follow-up to the highly quirky Nokia 7600.

 Description: GSM low end clamshell fashion phone from 2008

 Nokia produced four mobiles in their “Prism” fashion collection: 7070, 7500, 7900 and a luxury version of the 7900 called the Crystal Prism

 Very distinctive design made up of a pattern of isosceles triangles to give a prismatic appearance.
 The aim was to sell the mobile on its looks as it was a fairly basic phone.

 Description: GSM tri-band Slider with stainless steel body from 2005

 The Nokia 8800 is a luxury mobile phone featuring a stainless-steel housing with a scratch-resistant screen.
 The sophisticated slide mechanism uses premium ball bearings crafted by the makers of bearings used in high performance cars

 The 8801 is the US version of the 8800 that is identical on the outside.
 The only difference is that the phone operates on the US rather than European GSM bands.
 Nokia had a very muddled way of numbering their mobile titles.
 The 8800 arrived seven years later than the 8850.

 The mobile has a reassuringly substantial feel to it.
-It looks expensive by virtue of being well made and that is a cool image to have projected.
+It was very well made and projected a cool image.